ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 * Try to break up your responsibilties, that way if the team gains another mentor with specialization, it helps you more.

+* All subteams are not created equal in the eyes of your students.
+Be aware of this and *never* treat working on a specific subteam (especially scouting) like a chore.
+If anything, you can increase burnout and lose students quickly.
+    * [This thread](https://www.chiefdelphi.com/forums/showthread.php?threadid=149825) is a HIGHLY reccomended read.

 * * *